antikrem/antikrem.github.io/_posts/2026-03-23-happy_path_unit_testing.md

 }
 ```

-The lack of precision comes from reassigning the substitute -- in NSubstitute, later `.Returns()` calls override earlier ones for the same argument.
+The lack of precision comes from reassigning the substitute.
+In NSubstitute, later `.Returns()` calls override earlier ones for the same argument.
 Not ideal, but the tradeoff is worth it for the simplicity.

 Naming is also worth thinking about.
 I like calling the setup `SetupHappyPath` explicitly.
 It tells the reader what the default state is, so there are no surprises.